TeklemariamFekade/product_List/README.md

 Create a new MySQL database.

-Import the database.sql file located in the repository to set up the required database schema.
+Import the product_managment.sql file located in the repository to set up the required database schema.

 Configure the database connection

-Open config.php file.
+Open dbcon.php file.
 Update the database connection details such as host, username, password, and database name according to your MySQL configuration.
 Start the application